mohanmca/cassandra_playground/README.md

     -   Hash based sharding
     -   time-based on numeri-ckeys to hash on
 -   Lookup table
-    -   Make one of the noe as "Yellow-pages", look-up for information about where the data stored
+    -   Make one of the node as "Yellow-pages", look-up for information about where the data stored

-## Shared nothing
+## (Section: TDG) - Shared nothing

 -   Sharding could be termed a kind of shared-nothing architecture that's specific to databases
 -   Shared-nothing - no primary or no-secondary
 -   Every node is independent
 -   No centralized shared state
--   Cassandra (key-based sharding) and MongoDB - Autho sharding database
+-   Cassandra (key-based sharding) and MongoDB - Autn o sharding database

-## New SQL (Scalable ACID transactions)
+## (Section: TDG) - New SQL (Scalable ACID transactions)

 -   Calvin transaction protocol vs Google's Spanner paper
 -   FaunaDB is an example of a database that implements the approach on the Calvin paper

-## Cassandra features
+## (Section: TDG) - Cassandra features

 -   It uses gossip protcol (feature of peer-to-peer architecture) to maintain details of other nodes.